thevladbog/cider-code-wh-app/docs/help-serial-port.md

-# Serial Port Implementation Help
+# Serial Port Help (Deprecated)

-This guide explains how to configure and troubleshoot serial port printers in the application, with a focus on understanding and configuring different baud rates.
+Serial/COM printer support has been removed from this application.
+Only network printers are supported.
+This document is retained for historical reference only.

 ## What is a Serial Port Connection?